Does A Bike Trainer Damage Your Bike?

 Bottom Bracket and Downtube

 The bottom bracket and the downtube aren’t safe from your sweat either, as gravity will ensure it reaches these components.
-Sweat can corrode the bolts on the water cage as well as the bottom bracket.
-If exposed metal parts are on the bottom bracket, they will corrode as well.
+Sweat can corrode the bolts on the water cage and the bottom bracket.
+If exposed metal parts are on the bottom bracket, they will also corrode.

 Our suggestion is the same.
-Identify the components where the sweat is reaching and wipe them clean with a dry towel after every indoor cycling session.
+Identify the components where the sweat reaches and wipe them clean with a dry towel after every indoor cycling session.
 This will prevent the brackets from corroding over time.

 Bike Seat